IQSS/dataverse/doc/release-notes/7863-metadata-fields.md

-### Metadata Fields in Search API
+### Dynamically Request Arbitrary Metadata Fields from Search API

-API Users can now specify metadata fields and blocks in search API responses.
-This allows for more precise, customized queries.
+The Search API now allows arbitrary metadata fields to be requested when displaying results from datasets.
+You can request all fields from metadata blocks or pick and choose certain fields.

+The new parameter is called `metadata_fields` and the Search API documentation contains details and examples: https://guides.dataverse.org/en/latest/api/search.html